-Stock futures slide as COVID-19 lockdowns rise, stimulus stalls
+Stocks tumble as jobless claims jump with stimulus on ice

 Republican lawmakers, including Rep. Ken Buck, asked for an investigation into the practice by the Justice Department.

-EARNINGS CONTINUE
+EARNINGS ROLL IN

 Earnings season continues, with investors getting looks into a wide swath of the U.S. economy.